jeancmaia/mcglm/paper.md

-The McGLM framework is available for R users through the open-source package `mcglm` [@Bonat:2016b]; nevertheless, the language Python had not had a standard library until `mcglm`.
-The foremost library statistical analysis in Python is the `statsmodels` [@Seabold:2010]; it implements classical statistical models, such as: GLM, GAM, GEE, and Copulas, however McGLM is not available.
+The McGLM framework is available for R users through the open-source package `mcglm` [@Bonat:2016b]; nevertheless, the language Python had not had a standard library until the library `mcglm`.
+The foremost library statistical analysis in Python is the `statsmodels` [@Seabold:2010], it implements classical statistical models, such as: GLM, GAM, GEE, and Copulas, however McGLM is not available.
 Many other libraries stand out for probabilistic programming in Python [@probabilisticp:2018], such as: `PyMC` [@pymc3:2016], `Pyro`